 Multi-select questions, similar to multiple-choice questions, include a problem scenario, a question, and a selection statement.
 However, the selection statement for a multi-select question differs in that you will be instructed to choose all response options that apply to the item.

 When you are presented with a multi-select question, carefully read the problem scenario, the question, and any additional instructions to be sure you know what the question is actually asking.
-Instead of immediately reading through the response options, decide how you would answer the question if you were instructed ...
+Instead of immediately reading through the response options, decide how you would answer the question if ...